Big Data: A Revolution That Will Transform How We Live, Work, and Think

-- Everything is getting “datafied.”
+- Everything is getting serialized into data.
 We’re collecting an unprecedented amount of information, sometimes we not concrete plan for it.
 The big data ramifications of data often don’t become apparent until long after the data is collected.

 - There is value in the data.
 The person who holds raw data holds a lot of power, and they can re-use (re-sell) this data over and over as new uses for it are revealed.